 Restricting Folder Level Access in Repo using Git submodules

-My first encounter with restricting a folder on github is when I tried to clone Tania Rascia’s website.
-Her website is amazing, filled with lots of articles and I being a curious one, wanted to take a look under the hood and after cloning the code I realized that somehow the files inside the content folder isn’t downloaded.
+My first encounter with restricting a folder on github is when I tried to clone Tania Rascia's website.
+Her website is amazing, filled with lots of articles and I being a curious human, wanted to take a look under the hood.
+After cloning the code I realised that somehow the files inside the content folder isn't downloaded.

-The whole thing here is my thought process on how I implemented the same thing i.e. privatizing the content folder.
-If you would like, she has also wrote an article about this and you can read it here.
+The whole thing here is my thought process on how I implemented the same thing i.e. privatising the content folder.
+If you would like, she has also written an article about it.
+You can read it here.

 But there is trick to it and our main ingredient is going to be Git submodules.